-To enable orphaned and vulnerable youth to realize their potential by providing a safe and secure living environment, health care, education and necessary life skills.
-Through these efforts it is our vision to create socially responsible citizens in Rwanda and, eventually, around the world.
+To enable orphaned and vulnerable youth to realize their maximum potential by providing them with a safe and secure living environment, health care, education and necessary life skills.
+Education and service are used to model and create socially responsible citizens in Rwanda and around the world.

 WHY A YOUTH VILLAGE?